 - Taonga Species me te Mātauranga Māori

 - Kawenata Aorere / Kaupapa Aorere (with an international focus)

 A number of portfolio Ministers would oversee the work in each area.
 The Government also intends to create a Ministerial Oversight Group to oversee the work programme as a whole and consider cross-cutting issues.
 More information available here.

 Potential work programme for each kete

 Is all of this set in stone?

 No. This is our initial thinking on how we might develop a whole of Government approach.
 Our thinking is likely to evolve through the initial discussions in September and October 2019 and the further conversations with Māori and the wider public as this work progresses.

-A paper confirming or modifying the proposed structure and the work-streams within each kete is planned to go to Cabinet by the end of 2019.
+A paper confirming or modifying the proposed structure and the work-streams within each kete is planned to go to Cabinet in early 2020.
 This paper will also address possible next steps in developing a coordinated and consistent approach across Wai 262 issues, and next steps in furthering a partnership conversation between the Crown and Māori.

 Why has it taken the Crown so long to respond?